Skip to main content

 • Connections

-• You can connect and disconnect steps based on the use case - but remember that you'll only be able to insert a previous step's output if the two steps are connected!
+• You can connect and disconnect steps based on the use case.
+You can only insert a previous step's output when the steps are connected.

 Outputs